Skip to content

 To quickly locate specific tables:

-Sort columns: Click column headers (Table Name, Retention Days, Enabled) to sort the list ascending or descending
+• Sort columns: Click column headers (Table Name, Retention Days, Enabled) to sort the list.

-rConfig logs all purge operations in the system logs for monitoring and audit purposes:
+rConfig also logs purge operations in the system logs:

 2. Filter for purge-related entries:

-• Filter by date range to find specific purge runs
+• Filter by date range to find specific runs.

 3. Review log entries for: